 Pay attention to your body and check your urine.
 If your urine is dark or has a strong odor, you likely need to increase your water intake, whereas if your urine is a light-yellow color, you're likely on track with hitting your hydration goals.
 (Always check with your physician if anything is out of the ordinary.)

 Another great tool to determine hydration is, of course, thirst.
-By the time we are thirsty, we are already dehydrated.
+By the time we are thirsty, we may already be dehydrated.
 Symptoms of dehydration to watch out for include dizziness, fainting, increased hunger, muscle cramps, and decreased sweat.

 Getting enough to drink is especially important for athletes.
 When dehydrated, workout performance and endurance suffer.
 Luckily, calculating your sweat rate is easy to do.
 Just follow the below equation to find your sweat rate.